 Washington has around 520 bird species which the Washington Bird Records Committee of the Washington Ornithological Society accepts.
-The raptors like the bald eagle, red-tailed hawk and osprey are the big birds found in the state.
-Whereas the backyard birds like the American robin, and dark-eyed junco are the smaller bird species inhabiting Washington.
+The raptors like the bald eagle, red-tailed hawk, and osprey are the biggest birds in the state.
+Whereas the backyard birds like the American robin and dark-eyed junco are the smaller species inhabiting Washington.

 The American goldfinch has been designated as Washington’s state bird since 1951.